ZhongjieYu/stat992/README.md

 # Stat992
-## This blog brief introduces the GCN which uses a kind of spectral graph convolutional network to classify unlabeled nodes.
+## This blog brief introduces the technique of GCN.

 # Introduction
 This paper considers the problem of classifying nodes in a graph where only a small part of nodes have labels.
 The GCN introduced in this paper belongs to the family of spectral graph convolutional networks.